 Booking Terms and Conditions: (Last modified 5th Feb 22)

 By booking an aircraft you indicate that your Pilots License, Biennial Flight Review & Medical are current and that you are flying within the conditions of your license.
 Payment: Waacl will bill independent pilots monthly for their hirage time, and landing fees at other airports, to be paid by Internet Banking / Direct Credit within seven days of being billed.

 Hire to Instructors for Student Pilots:Every solo flight by a student pilot requires instructor authorisation, and supervision to the extent that the instructor considers necessary.
 Before an instructor sends a student on their FIRST solo, they are to do a few circuits with a different instructor who agrees that they are ready.
 Payment: Student flights, and any landing fees incurred, are to be paid to the Instructor.

-BOOKINGS and TIME DEPENDANT PRICING:When possible give a brief indication of the proposed flight... 'circuits', 'local', 'Raglan', 'Gt Barrier' etc, so we have some idea of where to look if you don't come back at the expected time.
+BOOKINGS and Time Dependent hirage rate:When possible give a brief indication of the proposed flight... 'circuits', 'local', 'Raglan', 'Gt Barrier' etc, so we have some idea of where to look if you don't come back at the expected time.

 discounted by $10 / hour for all flights on Tuesdays, Wednesdays and Thursdays.

-Weekend pricing by booking period:On Saturdays, Sundays and Public Holidays the hours charged may either be the engine turning time (as usual), or 50% of the time the aircraft is booked out for, if that is greater.
+Weekend pricing:On Saturdays, Sundays and Public Holidays the hours charged may either be the engine turning time (as usual), or 50% of the time the aircraft is booked out for, if that is greater.

 DECISION MAKING:Even when a flight has been approved by someone else, it remains the command pilot's decision whether to continue a flight or carry out a landing, touch and go, or takeoff.
 All pilots, whether fully licensed or student, must consider the conditions, the capabilities of the aircraft, and their own experience and competence, and avoid actions that put themselves, others and the aircraft at risk.

-INSURANCE:The aircraft is insured for flights into any aerodrome in the AIP that is within the privileges of the licence held by the pilot.
+INSURANCE:The aircraft are insured for flights into any aerodrome in the AIP (except as excluded above) that is within the privileges of the licence held by the pilot.
 Note that the insurance company may decline to cover a landing into a non-AIP airstrip, leaving the pilot or instructor responsible for the whole cost of any damage.
-The insurance excess is $1500.
-If you are in command of the aircraft (including ground handling), you are liable for the cost to repair any damage to the aircraft is in your care up to this amount, or the whole cost if non-AIP.
+If you are in command of the aircraft (including ground handling), you are liable for the cost to repair any damage to the aircraft is in your care up to $1500 (Fifteen hundred dollars), or the whole cost if declined by the Insurance company.
 For student flights the instructor is always considered pilot-in-command for insurance purposes.

-OVERNIGHT HIRE:Requires prior approval of Waap... unless required because of deteriorating conditions, maintenance problems, pilot fatigue, fading light etc, in which case stay overnight and advise Waap as soon as possible.
+OVERNIGHT HIRE:Requires prior approval of Waacl... unless required because of deteriorating conditions, maintenance problems, pilot fatigue, fading light etc, in which case stay overnight and advise Waacl as soon as possible.
 It is always acceptable for a flight to be aborted and the aircraft returned late for reasons of good airmanship.
-When parked outside at a remote aerodrome the aircraft is to be tied down overnight and the flight controls held firm.
+When parked outside at a remote aerodrome the aircraft are to be tied down overnight and the flight controls held firm.

 FUEL: 95/98 octane unleaded Mogas is

 than to risk running low on the return flight to West Auckland.
 When possible a reserve of one hour's fuel should be maintained at all times.

 fuel tap (beside the pilot to make this easy to remember) so as to draw fuel

-when flying with full tanks.
+from the RH tank first.
 Turn it back on before landing.

-DEFECTS: ZK-CDL is a lightweight aircraft with ample strength by design, where needed for flight... but can be damaged by over-enthusiastic preflighting pushing controls or fuel taps etc against the stops.
+DEFECTS:These are lightweight aircraft with ample strength by design, where needed for flight... but can be damaged by over-enthusiastic preflighting pushing controls or fuel taps etc against the stops.
 Use no more force than is necessary to check movement to a stop or that a tap is open/closed.
 Please advise the engineer when less than 10 hours remain to the next service, and note 'advised engineer' on log.